AgentM12/funny-not-funny/README.md

 The goal is to create prompts and answers.
 Try to come up with the funniest answers to a prompt to get lots of player votes to win.

 ## Install Instructions
+**Pre-requisites**: All participating players will need a Minecraft Java Edition account and connect to the server using `Minecraft Java Edition version 1.17`.
+The server host will need `Java 16` as well as at least 4GB RAM and a decent internet connection.

+**Steps**:
 1. Simply clone this git repository in an empty directory
 2. Run the `start_server.bat` (Minecraft version 1.17, requires Java 16) or use the command: \
     ```bat